jjmartegarcia/machinelearning/README.md

 The machine learning practical course is designed to help you develop a strong foundation in machine learning and gain hands-on experience in applying the concepts to real-world scenarios.

-The course covers a wide range of topics, including:
+The course covers a wide range of guided excersises, including:

-- Anomaly Detection
+- Anomaly Detection with k-Nearest Neighbors
-- Credit Scoring
+- Credit Scoring with Logistic Regression
-- Customer Segmentation
+- Customer Segmentation using K-Means
-- Deep Learning
+- Deep Learning with Neural Networks
-- Dimensionality Reduction
+- Dimensionality reduction with Principal Component Analysis and Linear Discriminant Analysis
-- Fraud Detection
+- Fraud Detection with Support Vector Machine
-- Image Recognition
+- Image recognition with Convolutional Neural Network
-- Market Basket Analysis
+- Market Basket Analysis with Apriori Algorithm
-- Market Trading
+- Market trading with Recurrent Neural Network
-- Medical Diagnosis
+- Medical Diagnosis with Random Forest
 - Natural Language Processing
-- Predictive Maintenance
+- Predictive Maintenance with Gradient Boosting
-- Sentiment Analysis
+- Sentiment Analyis with Naive Bayes
-- Speech Recognition
+- Speech recognition with Convolutional Neural Network
-- Supply Chain Optimization
+- Supply Chain Optimization with Hierarchical Clustering
-- Traffic Prediction
+- Traffic Prediction with Linear Regression

 ## Contents